VladimirVereshchagin/go_final_project/CONTRIBUTING.md

 If you have questions or suggestions, create an [Issue](https://github.com/VladimirVereshchagin/scheduler/issues) on GitHub or participate in the [Discussions](https://github.com/VladimirVereshchagin/scheduler/discussions) section.
 We’re always open to your ideas and suggestions for improving the project.

 Thank you for contributing to the project! 🙌 We appreciate each contributor and strive to make `scheduler` better together!

+## Additional Information

+- **Web Interface Language**: The web interface of the application is currently available in Russian.
+If you are working on front-end updates, please note this language preference.